AnotherJohnH/pico-106/README.md

 ![pico106](docs/pico106.png)

-Hybrid synthesizer inspired by the Roland Juno-106.
+Hybrid synthesizer inspired by the Roland Juno-106 (and close relatives).

 DCOs driven by a Raspberry Pi Pico with a USB MIDI interface.